vpriyankaprabhu/Bookmark-Categorization/README.md

 ##### Finance
 - [Zerodha: Online brokerage platform for stock trading & investing](https://zerodha.com/)
 - [Kuvera - Invest in Mutual Funds, Fixed Deposits , Stocks and more](https://kuvera.in/)

-Bookmarks have been organized and saved to 'organized_bookmarks.md'.

 If any queries/issues, please send me an email (vpriyankaprabhu@gmail.com)